-Critical Library Pedagogy in Practice will be an edited collection of 10-15 short, practical, chapters which will explore various aspects of critical pedagogy and how the theory can be applied to information literacy teaching.
-The book is inspired by the success of the Critical Library Pedagogy Handbook, published by the American Library Association, and the aim for this collection will be to produce a similarly helpful book focussed on the work and practice of librarians in various countries within a classroom context.
-This book will also be open access and therefore free for anyone and everyone to use.
+Critical Library Pedagogy in Practice is an edited collection of 14 chapters exploring various aspects of critical pedagogy and how the theory can be applied to information literacy teaching.
+The book is inspired by the success of the Critical Library Pedagogy Handbook, published by the American Library Association, and the aim for this collection was to produce a similarly helpful book focussed on the work and practice of librarians in various countries within a classroom context.
+The ebook is open access and therefore free for anyone and everyone to use.

 References and further reading

 Accardi, M. T., Drabinski, E., & Kumbier, A. (2010).
 Critical library instruction: Theories and methods.
 Duluth, MN: Library Juice Press.

 Accardi, M. T. (2013).
 Feminist pedagogy for library instruction.
 Sacramento, CA: Library Juice Press.

 Accardi, M. T. (2017).
 The feminist reference desk: concepts, critiques and conversations.
 Sacramento, CA: Library Juice Press.